sonydotgit/nfile/README.md

 # nfile
-Displays the number of files.
+Displays the count of files.

 ## Syntax
 nfile [path] ...